NHOrus/srwq-compilation/episode-21.md

 Brooklyn pulls out of his dive and land on the tarmac, next to the fresh furrow thats been dug through the base.
 He turns to face the advancing Garmraid, as it picks up speed again.

-"Well, I've broken my lance on the main prize...lets see what the other contestants are like!"
+"Well, I've broken my lance on the main prize... lets see what the other contestants are like!"

 The Vaisaga leaps forward, cutting into the Garmraids flank, and drawing something like blood.
 But then Brooklyn dances backward to avoid a massive fist, and raises his blade to deflect a forehead beam.
 "It seems theres still fight in you!
 Excellent!!
 It's a duel!!"